SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   :default: 1e-3

-  Minimum value of the quantum parameter chi for the table h of Niel et al.
+  Minimum value of the quantum parameter chi for the table h of Niel `et al`.

 .. py:data:: h_chipa_max

   :default: 1e1

-  Maximum value of the quantum parameter chi for the table h of Niel et al.
+  Maximum value of the quantum parameter chi for the table h of Niel `et al`.

 .. py:data:: h_dim